 Creating an integrated continuum of care

-Key design objectives of the OCH are to enhance the continuum of care with the other campus facilities and minimise patient-transfer time from one facility to another.
+OCH is designed to minimise patient-transfer time from one facility to another, enhancing the continuum of care with the other campus facilities.
 Forming the backbone of this seamless and patient-centric experience are the several link bridges that Arup designed with the team.
 This includes a link bridge at Level 3, which involved using a cantilever to manoeuvre within the existing Block 1 of the main SGH building to connect to OCH.
 This link bridge facilitates the movement of patients from day surgeries and specialist care to recovery or rehabilitation care.
 Future provisions were also made for a new link bridge that will branch from this link bridge to an adjacent future Ambulatory Centre, and another that will connect the future SGH Elective Care Centre to OCH at Levels 3 and 4.
-When completed, these link bridges will string together the SGH main buildings and the future Elective Care Centre with the OCH, forming a continuous belt that seamlessly connects all the healthcare facilities on campus.
+These link bridges string together the SGH main buildings and the future Elective Care Centre with the OCH, forming a continuous belt connecting all the healthcare facilities on campus.

 In this major healthcare project, we pushed boundaries to realise the masterplan intents to improve connectivity above and below ground for a critical road network utilised by ambulances – all done while the hospital and roads remain operational. ”Jason Tan Associate Principal